profound-labs/forest-path/manuscript/markdown/doubt-and-other-demons.md

 of the truth of a proposition before seeking to verify it.
 The Buddha compared this to travelling in a wilderness.
 The commentary explains:

-\`A man travels through a desert, and being aware that travellers may be plundered or killed by robbers, he will, on the mere sound of a twig or a bird, get anxious and fearful, thinking “The robbers have come!”
+‘A man travels through a desert, and being aware that travellers may be plundered or killed by robbers, he will, on the mere sound of a twig or a bird, get anxious and fearful, thinking “The robbers have come!”
 He will go a few steps, and then out of fear he will stop, and continue in